Translation: “Wishing you happiness and prosperity!”

 But I have to admit, maybe it’s not as bad as I thought.
 I could barely run down the block before, but I am proud to say I can run a mile now and easily cool down because my breathing is back to normal in no time.
 I can even run three miles now!
 Yay!

 MG and I thought some new shoes might motivate us to run some more.
 We actually visited a running store in Campbell called The Running Revolution (4.5 stars and $$ on Yelp, not too bad, so we went to check it out).
 I’m SO glad we came here!
+But I still wish MG had gone with the shoes I’d recommended on shoe hero.
 The employees are super knowledgeable and avid runners themselves.
 They put you on a scale to see how you balance your weight on your feet, film you while you run, then you try on a bunch of shoes and run in them outside.
 Basically, they recommend shoes that fit your running habits and then you choose which ones are most comfortable for you.

 I found out that I was an entire shoe size off!
 I also have “arches so strong they are tipping me over to the side” (word for word).
 Fortunately, MG and I don’t have any bad running habits – no buckling of knees and no strange footing.
 The employee told us, “nothing is stopping us from running.”
 If he was just trying to sell me shoes, I ate everything he was saying and ended up buying these beauties!